 You see, years ago I asked my husband to pick up some healthier peppermint cups because I’d loved YORK peppermint patties as a kid.
 He did, but soon after that they were discontinued.

-Apparently, a lot of other people felt the same way I did about those patties, because Newman’s Own brought them back.
-When my husband saw them, he grabbed a whole box for me just in case they changed their minds – haha!
+Apparently, a lot of other loved those patties as much as I did, because Newman’s Own eventually brought them back.
+When my husband saw them at our local health food store, he grabbed a whole box for me just in case they changed their minds and discontinued them again.

-It took me forever to get through that box, and when I did I decided to figure out how to make my own without the soy lecithin and powdered milk, which aren’t ideal ingredients.
+When I finished the box, I decided to figure out how to make my own without the soy lecithin and powdered milk, which aren’t ideal ingredients.
 (They’re definitely better than the PGPR, artificial flavor and other additives found in the original, though.)

-After experimenting with a few recipes online, I finally settled on a version that is super easy – no need to make a mess dipping the creme filling in chocolate and then watch it smear all over parchment paper.
-They’re just as cool, minty and refreshing as the original, and can be made in about 10 minutes of hands-on time.
+After experimenting with a few recipes online, I finally settled on a version that is super easy – no need to make a mess dipping the creme filling in chocolate and then watch everything smear all over parchment paper.
+These patties are just as cool, minty and refreshing as the original, and can be made in about 10 minutes of hands-on time.
 I hope you love them!

 For the creme filling:

-Continue this process until all the peppermint patties are complete, then place in the freezer for 20 minutes before serving.
-If you have any leftover, store them in the fridge.
+- Continue this process until all the peppermint patties are complete, then place the muffin tin in the freezer for 20 minutes before serving.
+If you have any left over, store them in an airtight container the fridge.

 Easy Peanut Butter And Chocolate Swirl Fudge – This creamy, dreamy, peanut-buttery fudge is simple to make and full of nourishing fats.

 Homemade Caramels – Soft and chewy, these corn syrup-free caramels are made with just 3 ingredients.

 White Chocolate Chip Cookies – These gluten-free cookies are perfect for dunking in a cold glass of milk.